At Virginia jail, Paul Manafort is in Michael Vick's old "VIP" cell

 "All that is is a name and number," Hull said.
 "It's a small, fully functional, self-contained cell unit for high-profile inmates."

 A regular unit would have between eight and 16 cells with a common shower and dayroom, Hull said.
-But the VIP unit has everything on one place for a single inmate.
+But the VIP unit has everything in one place for a single inmate.

 Hull would not discuss what kind of clothing Manafort is allowed to wear or any details of his routines.
 He wouldn't even discuss an ordinary inmate's routines and restrictions, because he didn't want that information attributed to Manafort, he said.